 Located on the Elis region of the Peloponnese peninsula, Olympia in ancient times was a sanctuary famous for starting the tradition of the Olympic Games.
-The first games were held in 776 BCE, and they were continued to be held every four years until 4th century CE.
+The first games were held in 776 BCE, and they were continued to be held every four years until the 4th century CE.
 The modern Olympic Games were modeled after these games.

 In addition to the Olympic Games, Olympia was known for two magnificent temples: Temple of Zeus and Temple of Hera.
 The statue of Zeus, which was housed in the Temple of Zeus, is considered one of the seven wonders of the ancient world.

 The Sanctuary at Olympia is also known as the Sanctuary of Altis.
 There are a lot of similarities between the Sanctuary of Apollo at Delphi and the Sanctuary of Altis.
-Like Delphi, Olympia was a religious sanctuary and housed temples, votive buildings, statues, treasuries and administrative buildings.
-Both the sanctuaries held games at every four years.
+Like Delphi, Olympia was a religious sanctuary and housed temples, votive buildings, statues, treasuries, and administrative buildings.
+Both the sanctuaries held games every four years.
 Unlike Delphi, which is on a mountain slope, Olympia is on a level space.

 The excavation of Olympia started in 1829 by the French and continued by the Germans in 1875.
 The excavation was then taken up by the Greek Government in the 20th century and is still continuing.